roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-12 ****** byStoryTeller07© They scrambled away from each other, to take up their pose.
+They scrambled away from each other, to take up their pose.
 Side by side, they squatted on the floor, with knees pulled apart, sitting upright, pushing out their breasts.
 Both hands were palm up, perched on their knees.
 They looked down at the carpet, at a point just in front of them.

  Anne must have taught her daughter this pose too, while he was out.
 Anne's large, luscious breasts were still impressive, especially when thrust out at him.
 Rebecca's younger body was firm, with perfectly smooth skin.
 Her mother too looked youthful, though more sumptuous, with larger hips and a slim waist under the impressive breasts.